smalldatalab/omh-admin-dashboard/README.md

 > Calendar

-The calendar embeded framework is built using [FullCalendar](http://fullcalendar.io/), an open source JavaScript jQuery plugin for a full-sized, drag & drop event calendar.
-Please see the comments in `assets/fullcalendar_implementation.js` for detailed implementation and `views/admin/users/_calendar.html.haml for the HTML structure.
+The calendar embedded framework is built using [FullCalendar](http://fullcalendar.io/), an open source JavaScript jQuery plugin for a full-sized, drag & drop event calendar.
+Please see the comments in `assets/fullcalendar_implementation.js` for detailed implementation and `views/admin/users/_calendar.html.haml` for the HTML structure.

 > Graph

 The graph is built using [D3](http://d3js.org/), a JavaScript library for visualizing data with HTML, SVG, and CSS.
-It renders three aspects of the daily summarized Mobility data, "Time Not At Home", "Active Time" and "Max Speed".
-The implementation is similar with One Day Data and please see below for more information.
+It renders three aspects of the daily summarized Mobility data: "Time Not At Home", "Active Time" and "Max Speed".
+The implementation is similar with One Day Data (see below).

 > One Day Data

-One Day Data array of all three data streams, PAM, ohmage ang Fitbit are handled in the models/user.rb and the data in the arrays are rendered as events on the calendar of individual partcipant.
-Each event has a hyperlink that will direct users to a page that contains the data for that date.
+One Day Data is an array of three data streams: PAM, ohmage and Fitbit.
+These streams are handled by `models/user.rb`, with the data in the arrays rendered as events on the calendar of individual participants.
+Each event has a hyperlink that will direct users to a page that contains the data for that specific date.

 For example, for ohmage survey data, in `models/user.rb` the ohmage data is sorted by the date and the scope of the study the participant belongs to.

 ```Ruby
 def one_day_ohmage_data_points(admin_user_id, date)